-Radiology facilities are witnessing a positive growth over the past few years, however for quite a while now, mergers and acquisitions between practices have been a point of talk in radiology specialty.
+Radiology facilities are witnessing positive growth over the past few years, however, for quite a while now, mergers and acquisitions between practices have been a point of talk in the radiology specialty.
 Despite the fact that there has not been a noteworthy increment in blended practices, it’s a plausibility that still concerns numerous.

 If your facility is considering the choice between merger and acquisition, here are some points that may prove too advantageous to conjoin.